How To Shoot For A Panorama With No Special Equipment

 Of course, you want to keep the exact same level of zoom on all pictures.

-Panoramas from places with moving objects like cars on the road or the crowd can be more challenging.
+Panoramas from places with moving objects like cars on the road or the crowd can be tricky.
 It will be up to you to take the pictures quickly when they are not moving.
 For example when all the cars are stopped at the traffic light.
 Or if you can try to wait for people to walk away from you a bit.

 Generally, if you are not so sure, it is always better to shoot more pictures than not enough, and overlapping more than not enough.
 It is always possible to select the pictures to use and the ones to discard later if needed.